In this topic

 Point, line, or polygon (determined by selected map or feature service layer)

-When locating data using geography, it's important to ensure that there is a one-to-one relationship between the rows of input data and the shapes in the chosen location type.
+When locating data using standard administrative boundaries or a custom location type, it is important to ensure that there is a one-to-one relationship between the rows of input data and the shapes in the chosen location type.
 In a one-to-one relationship, each row of input data corresponds to a single shape on the map.
+In the following example, each row of input data (Profit by state) corresponds to one U.S. state; the State column represents the unique key.
 The shape for each row of input data can therefore be determined and drawn on the map.
+In the following example, a single polygon shape corresponding to each row in the Profit by state input data (for example, Arizona) is drawn: